Course Development and Enrichment:

 Preparation for service

-- How will the logistical details of the course be navigated – transportation, scheduling, necessary supplies, etc.?
+- How will the logistical details of the course be navigated – transportation, scheduling, communication, necessary supplies, etc.?

 - Describe structured assignments/activities to facilitate connection of the service activity with academic concepts and to encourage critical thinking.